- Patient Preparation

 Analytical sensitivity: 99 percent.

 Limitations: Diagnostic errors can occur due to rare sequence variations.
-Large deletions, other than 619del, and mutations in distal regulatory elements are not detected.
+Large deletions, and mutations in distal regulatory elements are not detected.

 This test is performed pursuant to an agreement with Roche Molecular Systems, Inc.